 Modelling can answer many questions; they are often asked to predict where lost shipping containers or corpses are washed ashore

-Tom Wilding:
+Tom Wilding, SAMS:

 Poor reputation of artificial reefs (AR), because this was used as an excuse for waste dumping some decades ago (e.g. old tyres or ships)

-example from Loch Linnhe to test reef complexity effects
+Example from Loch Linnhe to test reef complexity effects

-coastal protection could be considered AR, also the Palm of Dubai, wind turbines etc.
+Coastal protection could be considered AR, also the Palm of Dubai, wind turbines etc.

 By removing oil and gas installations in the North Sea, reef species including protected species such as cold-water corals will be removed